-Criticism or rejection
+1. Criticism or rejection

 This can be from parents, family, friends, peers or colleagues.
 If this has been a repeated experience, you will have most likely developed some negative beliefs about yourself, buying into what you’ve been told.

-Goals you haven’t achieved (yet)
+3. Goals you haven’t achieved (yet)

-Forgetting this is a completely unreal show of people’s lives and selves (who are most likely looking for others’ approval themselves and that’s why they’re posting), you then continue to compare yourself to others and feel even more inadequate.
+Forgetting this is a completely unreal show of people’s lives and selves (who are most likely looking for others’ approval themselves and that’s why they’re posting), you then continue to compare yourself to them and feel even more inadequate.

-The world around you
+6. The world around you

 So much shit going on, and you might feel like there’s nothing you can do to change things, and at times it feels like it’s doing its best to put you down, to make you feel worthless, helpless and powerless.

-You might think that fear of failure is a separate matter but in fact the concept of ‘failure’ wouldn’t exist without the negative judgement or evaluation we attach to it and which we want to avoid.
+You might think that fear of failure is a separate matter but in fact the concept of ‘failure’ wouldn’t exist without the negative judgement or evaluation we attach to it which we want to avoid.

-As always, these determine your experience.
-Beliefs you hold about yourself; who you are and what your limitation are will inevitably create more of the same experiences which have created these beliefs…
+Beliefs you have about yourself – who you are and what your limitations are will inevitably create more of the same experiences which have created these beliefs…